karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ## Certificate Object

 A certificate object represents a public certificate/private key pair for an SSL certificate.
-These objects are used by Kong to handle SSL/TLS termination for encrypted requests.
+These objects are used by Qordoba to handle SSL/TLS termination for encrypted requests.
 Certificates are optionally associated with SNI objects to tie a cert/key pair to one or more hostnames.